-Guidelines requiring that birds who lay organic eggs not be given hormones or antibiotics are misleading, because these substances are not commonly added to chicken feed.
+Guidelines requiring birds that lay organic eggs not be given hormones or antibiotics are misleading, because these substances are not commonly added to chicken feed.

 Three-Digit Number vs. P-Four Digit Number

-The USDA also has rules that producers must follow regarding the numbers that are included on the side of egg cartons, if they choose to participate in the grading and certification process and display the USDA grademark (shield):
+The USDA also has rules that producers must follow regarding the numbers printed on the side of egg cartons, if they choose to participate in the grading and certification process and display the USDA grademark (shield):